E-commerce

 Cyber insurance

-Risks: algorithmic dependency, brand safety, and scams
+Risks: algorithmic dependence, brand safety, and scams

 Diversification